Yesterday I learned how to speed up the vector operation y := y + αx by using SSE2 instructions.

 Using SSE2 instructions, operating on two double precision numbers at a time, this can be written as follows:

-This code required that the vectors x
+This code required that the vectors x and y

 are 16-byte aligned (otherwise a segmentation fault will occur).
 This